 It was some years later (the mid-90’s) when Mark discovered “the German invasion”.
 Primed by the red Spiel des Jahres pawns on the Ravensburger games he owned, he purchased copies of Line 1 and Manhattan in a game store in Cincinnati, OH (and paid way too much for them)… about the same time that Mayfair began releasing Modern Art and The Settlers of Catan.
 What had been a lifetime hobby became a major obsession.

-Over the past 15 years, thanks to the magic of the Internet, Mark’s collection has grown past 1200 games, stretching the gamut from silly American fluff (for example, Small Soldiers Big Battle Game) to obscure German titles (Hui Spinne, anyone?).
-Mark has had a hand in starting two gaming clubs: Game Central Station (in Nashville, TN), which is still alive & kicking, even though Mark doesn’t live there anymore; and the Fresno Gamers, which meets nearly every Tuesday night in the social hall at the church Mark pastors.
+Over the past nearly 30 years, thanks to the magic of the Internet, Mark’s collection has grown past 1000 games, stretching the gamut from silly American fluff (for example, Small Soldiers Big Battle Game) to obscure German titles (Hui Spinne, anyone?).
+Mark has had a hand in starting two gaming clubs: Game Central Station (in Nashville, TN) and the Fresno Gamers, which met nearly every Tuesday night in the social hall at the church Mark pastored.

-Speaking of that, Mark currently lives in Fresno, CA, where he is pastor of NewLife Community Church.
-His eldest son (age 10), Braeden, loves to play Summoner Wars & Heroscape, while his younger son (age 6), Collin, loves Monopoly: Tropical Tycoon & Flowerpower.
-Mark just considers himself lucky to have two gamers in the house… and a wonderful wife to keep all three of them in line.
+Speaking of that, Mark currently lives in Nashville, TN, where he works for the Tennessee Department of Education.
+His eldest son (age 20), Braeden, still loves to play Summoner Wars & Heroscape (and has discovered D&D in college), while his younger son (age 16), Collin, loves Heroclix, Jump Drive, and Fast Food Franchise.
+Mark just considers himself lucky to have two gamers as sons… and a wonderful wife to keep all three of them in line.

 Mark is now tired of writing about himself in the third person.